Consumer Advice - Advice Sheets

 For more information, check out the 'Buying Goods - Your Rights' leaflet.

-Under the Cancellation of Contracts made in a Consumer's Home or Place of Work etc. Regulations 2008 you have rights against a trader where the contract for the sale and/or supply of goods and services was agreed in your home, someone else's home, where you work or during a trip arranged by the trader away from their business premises.
+Under the Cancellation of Contracts made in a Consumer's Home or Place of Work etc. Regulations 2008 you may have cancellation rights against a trader where the contract for the sale and/or supply of goods and services was agreed in your home, someone else's home, where you work or during a trip arranged by the trader away from their business premises.
 For more information, check out the 'Your Rights to Cancel When Buying at Home' leaflet.

 Before agreeing the service contract

 There are very few trades or businesses where the law requires qualifications, but any claims made must be true.
 You should check claims of membership of trade associations or approval by official bodies (For more information, check out the 'Trade associations and regulatory bodies leaflet').
 Anyone working with gas must register by law with Gas Safe (telephone 0800 408 5500).
+Part P of the Building Regulations requires most electrical work in the home to be carried out by an electrician registered with a government-approved scheme.
+You must be given safety and compliance certificates to show that the work meets the requirements of the Building Regulations.

 Try to avoid paying cash in advance unless you have to but if you do, pay as little as possible.
 You could lose money paid in advance.
 If you pay by credit card or on finance arranged by the trader, you may have rights against the finance provider under the Consumer Credit Act 1974, should the work prove unsatisfactory or the trader goes out of business before completion.
 For more information, check out the 'Your rights when buying on credit' leaflet.